 In honor of Earth Month, JetBlue is proud to offset all CO2e emissions from scheduled flights from April 1-30, 2015.
 Learn more about this and our offsetting all year around below.

 Reducing what we can, offsetting what we can't

-In 2013, a tragic fire burned through Angeles National forest located in Arcadia, CA. In order to restore and area and mitigate emissions from flights, JetBlue sponsored the planting of 25,000 trees by the US Forest Service.
-The planting will be completed by August 2015.
+JetBlue has also participated in tree planting with Carbonfund.org.
+In 2013, a tragic fire burned through Angeles National forest located in Arcadia, CA. In order to restore the area and mitigate emissions from flights, JetBlue sponsored the planting of 25,000 trees by the US Forest Service.
+The planting was completed in August 2015.
 The total planting area encompasses 160 acres and will be rejuvenated with big cone Douglas-fir and gray pine.
 The replanting restores an important watershed area in danger from erosion after the fire, and helps maintain pre-fire levels of native biodiversity.

 FAQs for Offsets Donated with JetBlue and Carbonfund.org

 Where do I offset greenhouse gases associated with my JetBlue flight?

 Here on JetBlue and Carbonfund.org's joint website.
 Simply enter your flight info and hit 'offset'.

 JetBlue customers who donate to Carbonfund.org, a leading environmental non-profit organization, help fund technology designed to prevent harmful greenhouse gases from entering the atmosphere.
 Your donation offsets a portion of your flight’s CO2 footprint, making you part of effort to ensure that there are still great places to fly to in the long-run.